s13n/cwASIO/README.md

 to the `future()` call should have no effect and return `ASE_SUCCESS` if the driver offers multiinstance support.
 This may be used to check for multiinstance support without setting a name.

+### Multiclient drivers

+This is the ability of a driver to accommodate several concurrent host applications.
+ASIO does support this, and drivers can be readily written that work in this way.

+For the driver writer, this means that the driver module (DLL or shared object) can be loaded concurrently by several processes, each of which will call `init()` on its interface.
+Since the hardware only exists once, the driver will have to keep track of the number of applications using it, and only initialize the hardware when the first application calls `init()`, and deinitialize it when the last one disappears.
+It will also have to manage conflicts when applications want to set the sampling rate, or other parameters, that would affect all host applications.

+Typically, the clients will use different channels of the same device, in order not to compromise the audio of other clients.
+In most cases, the driver doesn't attempt to mix the audio from different clients, although that would be technically feasible, with some potential loss of efficiency.

+It goes without saying that access to the common hardware will have to be protected from concurrent access by different applications.

 ## Writing a driver